neagle/grunt-sass-directory-import/README.md

 # grunt-sass-directory-import

-> Include all the _.scss files in a directory by including a dynamically maintained `_all.scss` file.
+> Include all the _.scss files in a directory by including a dynamically maintained `_.scss` file.

 In Sass, it's impossible to important a directory full of `_.scss` files ([partials](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#partials)) automatically, and [this answer from Stack Overflow](http://stackoverflow.com/a/4779432/399077) probably explains why.